brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 ### Learning Plan Block - Live Update

-The content of the block is dynamicaly updated when filters are activated.
+The content of the block is dynamically updated when filters are activated.
 The update should be vocalized.

 {: .recommendation }
-An `aria-live` region should be add in the code for preventing users that content is updated.
+An `aria-live` region should be added in the code for preventing users fromm seeing content is updated.

 ```
 <div data-region="course_list" class="lp-courses-wrap p-3 position-relative d-flex" aria-live="polite">